High school e-cigarette use has jumped nearly 80%. Now, the FDA wants new regulations

 “As a father of three young children, I hear daily from parents and teachers worried about the epidemic use of electronic cigarettes and nicotine addiction among kids,” Gottlieb said.

-Health experts worry these products could put kids’ developing brains at risk, get them hooked on nicotine early in life, and be a gateway to smoking and other drugs.
+Health experts worry that these products could put kids’ developing brains at risk, get them hooked on nicotine early in life and be a gateway to smoking and other drugs.

 “The data show that kids using e-cigarettes are going to be more likely to try combustible cigarettes later,” Gottlieb said.
 “This is a large pool of future risk.”